JeanCarletta/HeatHack-Sessions/_sources/sessions/small-activities.md

 - **Wrap up.** There is always something brief to bring the session to a tidy ending.

-We don't have more to say about them in the guide, but the session schedules give enough information to run them.
+We don't have more to say about these activities in this guide, but the session schedules give enough information to run them.